knottwill/Bayesian-NUTS/README.md

 ## Description

-This project uses PyMC to perform Bayesian inference into the position and source intensity of a lighthouse, based on lighthouse flash data in `lighthouse_flash_data.txt`.
+This project performs Bayesian inference using NUTS sampling (a form of Markov Chain Monte Carlo sampling) to probe the position and source intensity of a lighthouse, based on lighthouse flash data in `lighthouse_flash_data.txt`.
+The analysis report can be found in `report/`.

 <b>Project structure</b>